primer/figma/CONTRIBUTION.md

 1. Make sure your changes fulfil the requirements from the [checklist](#component-checklist)

-2. Comment in the issue for your PR if you created on and mention that it is ready to review.
+2. If you created an issue, add a comment mentioning that the PR is ready for review.

 3. Assign the DRI from the table below to review and merge your branch